• Home

 • 32 ounces chicken broth you can substitute vegetable broth also

-• 1 tsp sour cream for drizzling on top, optional
+• 1 teaspoon sour cream for drizzling on top, optional

 Instructions